 - Included in your license cost with Umbrella, effectively making it free.
 Although having your own bucket is very inexpensive, the overhead of having to manage another bill to pay can be prohibitive.

-Cons to having Umbrella manage your S3 instance:
+Cons to having Cisco manage your S3 instance:

 - Limitations on how long data can be stored offline-- 30 days is the maximum.